twhipple/twhipple.github.io/_posts/2020-07-16-Non_Technical_Pres.md

 ![](https://raw.githubusercontent.com/twhipple/twhipple.github.io/master/img/Final_Notebook_66_0.png)

 ## Planning Time
-From a marketing standpoint I had hoped to learn more about the skier habits of purchasing tickets.
-This graph was created by subtracting the date which customers visited from the date that they bought their tickets.
-The majority of skiers buy their tickets a day or two in advance - which probably indicates they are most concerned with the weather and snow conditions.
+*
 <br>
 ![](https://raw.githubusercontent.com/twhipple/twhipple.github.io/master/img/Final_Notebook_83_0.png)

 ## Conclusions
 #### Cluster 1 - The Money Makers
-It looks to me like this cluster contains the customers with the most number of trips and the highest total revenue.
-This cluster also includes at any large group trip and medium sided groups which visited the resort.
-The high number of adult tickets adds to the total revenue as well as returning more than once.
+* Had the highest number of trips, revenue, and multiple tickets bought (came in groups).

 #### Cluster 3  - The Travelers
-This cluster has the highest average distance to resort, which includes possibly all of the outliers who traveled the farthest.
-Oddly, this cluster does not contain the greatest order to trip dates, meaning that these customers bought their tickets and decided to go with little preparation (an median average of only a couple days).
-I suppose there is no way of knowing if some of these people have relocated to major cities near the resort such as Boston, Philly, or New York and are just using their original home addresses or if they actually traveled via plane/car to visit the resort in under a few days.
+* Had the greatest distance traveled, but not the highest order to trip data.

 #### Cluster 2 - Families
-Cluster 2 is the second largest group, with the second largest revenue, and the second largest number of Youth/Senior tickets.
-I am calling this the family group since it seems like the majority of the customers bought some combination of tickets.
-This group probably lives within a few hour drive of the resort and the majority of skiers purchase their tickets only a couple days in advance.
+* Second largest group with second highest number of youth/senior tickets.

 #### Cluster 0 - One Time Visitors
-Cluster 0 is the largest group.
-The majority of these people have only visited the mountain one time in the past four years.
-How can we get these people to come back?
-How can we get these customers to go from cluster 0 to cluster 1 (the money-making group that returns with larger groups and families)?
+* Largest group with high number of single-day adult tickets.

 #### Cluster 4 - The Planners
-This final cluster has the highest mean order to trip date.
-Meaning that this group of customers are planning to visit the mountain much further in advance than the other groups - even further in advance than groups of people with addresses considerably farther away.
-For that reason I'm calling them the 'planners'.
-For whatever reason they have decided they are going skiing on average two months before their trip date - and about two months before most people decide to buy tickets.
-Perhaps they have very set vacation schedules or limited time off.
-Either way, they aren't necessarily bringing large groups to the mountain (a mean around 2 people) and their distance to the resort doesn't seem to be that much further than the majority (200 miles - probably close to 4 hours away).

-# Summary
-Skiers further away tended to buy their tickets more in advance (having a higher 'order mean') but not exclusively - in fact the data showed there was a group of people who just tend to plan more in advance (Furthermore, some skiers may be using a non-local home address when they in fact live in a nearby city or town).

-The two clusters with the most people were the skiers who lived the closest to the mountain - within approximately two hours.
-And obviously the group with the highest ticket revenue were those with the most adult ticket purchases (since adult tickets cost more than youth/senior).
-But it was the skiers in the cluster who returned more than once or bought multiple tickets that affected the revenue the most.

-I was really only able to use data from the Magic website for my conclusions.
-Without address information (or unique identifiers) from the Liftopia.com website it was difficult to include these customers into the dataset since I needed zip code information to plot where skiers were from, how far they traveled, and the regions that show the most customers.
+* Highest mean order to trip date, meaning they planned furthest in advance.

-# Future Recommendations
+# Recommendations

-Include data from Day-Ticket and Season Pass Holders if possible.
+* Include data from Day-Ticket and Season Pass Holders.

-Plus, any information about summer and off-season visitors might have some valuable data to explore - I know lots of successful resorts are turning to year-round activities to offset the decline in ski season numbers.

-I would also like to split up the Youth/Senior section and look more specifically at age.
-Unfortunately most of the data didn't include birth dates but it would be interesting to separate kids from seniors purely to look at the numbers.
+* Include summer and off-season visitor data.
+* Separate Youth tickets and Senior tickets.

+# Future work
+With skiers separated into specific clusters it is now possible to target marketing strategies based on the five groups, both for current customers as well as future customers.

 ### Google Distance API
-For about 100 dollars I could accurately calculate the driving distance for each customer ($5 per 1000).
-While I'm not sure if this would change my number significantly, it would certainly be a more accurate statistic.
+For about 100 dollars the Google Distance API can accurately calculate the driving distance for each customer ($5 per 1000 customers) based on zip code.
+While I'm not sure if this would change the numbers significantly, it would certainly be a more accurate statistic.
 <a href="https://developers.google.com/maps/documentation/distance-matrix/usage-and-billing">Google Maps Distance API Link</a>

 ### United States Zip Code Demographic
-For about 200 dollars I could include much more specific demographic information for each zip code in my dataset - including income and education levels, home and rental costs, specific age and gender stats as well as all population numbers.
+For about 200 dollars the US Zip Code Demographic can be used to include much more specific demographic information for each zip code in my dataset - including income and education levels, home and rental costs, specific age and gender stats as well as all population numbers.
 <a href="https://www.unitedstateszipcodes.org/zip-code-database/">United States Zip Code Demographic Link</a>

-# Jupyter FinalNotebook
-For more information on the individual clusters or other stats from my project, please visit my Jupyter Notebook on GitHub.